 The main one you’ll need is a retail tobacco license issued by your state (and sometimes your city/county).
 Here’s the basic drill:

-- Licenses and permits must be prominently displayed at each location.
+Licenses and permits must be prominently displayed at each location, as many jurisdictions require this during inspections.

 If you sell Delta-8, CBD, or hemp products, double-check your state’s regulations — some require additional permits for hemp-derived goods.